 2 Year Old Sleep Regression: 5 Reasons It Happens

-- Disruptive Life Changes – There are a number of big, life transitions that tend to converge around the time your toddler is 2 years old.
+2. Disruptive Life Changes – There are several big, life transitions that tend to converge around the time your toddler is 2 years old.
 Specifically, many families of 2 year old toddlers are working on potty training.
 Or perhaps working on the transition to a big kid bed.
 In addition, some families are welcoming new babies around this time, too!
 These transitions, while natural, can cause major sleep disturbances.

-- Longer Awake Time – As your toddler grows, she needs progressively less sleep than she did as an infant.
+3. Longer Awake Time – As your toddler grows, she needs progressively less sleep than she did as an infant.
 Most 2 year olds need approximately 12 hours of sleep in a 24 hour period, on average.
 Compare that to a newborn’s need for about 16 hours of sleep!
 And of course, most of your toddler’s sleep is happening at night now.
-You may also find that your 2 year old is showing more resistance to bedtime than usual, and that she’s falling asleep late.
+You may also find that your 2 year old is showing more resistance to bedtime than usual.
+Perhaps she’s falling asleep late.
 Or, she may be waking too early.
 All this adds up to equal less downtime (and maybe less sleep!) for you.

-- Misleading “Nap Transition” – Around 2 years of age, some toddlers abruptly stop taking an afternoon nap.
+4. Misleading “Nap Transition” – Around 2 years of age, some toddlers abruptly stop taking an afternoon nap.
 You might find that when you put your 2 year old down for her nap, she spends the entire hour talking/laughing/singing/playing.
 Or, you may find that your 2 year old’s nap resistance isn’t nearly so pleasant.
 She may spend the whole hour screaming!
-As with separation anxiety, this sudden resistance to naps can come from your 2 year old’s desire not to miss out on anything.
+This sudden resistance to naps can come from your 2 year old’s desire not to miss out on anything.
 It can also be the result of her growing self-awareness and independence.
-She’s becoming more aware of what she wants, so if she doesn’t want to lie down for a nap, she’s going to let you know it!
+She’s becoming more aware of what she wants.
+So, if she doesn’t want to lie down for a nap, she’s going to let you know it!

 We advise parents to treat this sudden naptime resistance as a regression, and not as something permanent.
 Most children won’t completely give up their naps until 3 or 4.
 It’s best to simply stay consistent with your 2 year old’s schedule and routine, and to not give up on the nap just yet.

-- Nightmares, Night Terrors, and Nighttime Fears – By age 2, your toddler is becoming much more imaginative.
+5. Nightmares, Night Terrors, and Nighttime Fears – By age 2, your toddler is becoming much more imaginative.
 This makes for really fun and entertaining play, but boy, can it ever be a problem at night!
-Most 2 year olds’ nighttime fears are triggered by the dark, and all the things that come with it — spooky shadows, monsters lurking under the bed, etc. By this age, toddlers are growing more aware of the world and realizing that there are “bad guys” and things out there that can hurt them.
+Most 2 year olds’ nighttime fears are triggered by the dark, and all the things that come with it — spooky shadows, monsters, etc. By this age, toddlers are growing more aware of the world and realizing that there are “bad guys” and things out there that can hurt them.
 These new nighttime fears can lead to things like nightmares, and even night terrors.

 2 Year Old Sleep Regression: 5 Tips To Help You Cope

-- Give your 2-year old tools to cope with nighttime fears.
+5. Give your 2-year old tools to cope with nighttime fears.
 Nightmares and nighttime fears are normal at this age.
 Fortunately, there are many ways to help your child cope with these fears.
 This 2-part blog series on nightmares and night terrors is a great resource.
-It lays out a number of strategies you can use to preserve your toddler’s sleep.
+It lays out a number of strategies you can use to preserve your toddler’s sleep